tgvaughan/remaster/README.md

 Note that "populations" are initialized using regular `RealParameter`s (actually `Function`s), and that all `rate` and `changeTimes` inputs take `Functions`.
 This makes it possible to use any other `BEASTObject` implementing `Function` to specify these.

+And yes, `SimulatedTree` is an actual BEAST tree.

 License